Knowledge base

 How UK credit scores actually work

 There is no single UK credit score.
 Three agencies (Experian, Equifax, TransUnion) run separate databases on separate scales.
-The score in your app is rarely the one your lender will actually see.
+The score in your app is rarely the score that your lender will actually see.

 Priority vs non-priority debts: what to pay first